Probing Dark Matter Axions using the Hyperfine Structure Splitting of Hydrogen Atoms: Conclusion

-The QCD axion is a well motivated dark matter candidate and it provides information about the ultra-high energy physics consequently bridges the energy frontier and the intensity frontier.
-The axion like particles are also generally existing in the fundamental UV theory although they may not relate to the strong CP problem.
-In addition, the dark matter axions could generate rich cosmological phenomena.
-For example, their PQ scale $f_a$ has strong implications for the inflation hubble scale $H_I$.
-Therefore it could be very important and promising to pursuit laboratory axion direct detections.
-However, the experimental probes are very challenge.
-On the one hand the axions only weakly couple to the standard model sector, and on the other, the energy per particle is also very small consequently the interaction effects are weak in the energy point of view.
+The QCD axion is a well-motivated dark matter candidate.
+It could provide information about the ultrahigh-energy new physics, $f_a\gtrsim 10^{11}$GeV.
+It may also generate rich cosmological phenomena, for example, implications for the inflation Hubble scale $H_I$.
+Thus, it is crucial and promising to pursue direct laboratory searches of axions or axion-like particles.
+Nevertheless, the construction of experimental probes is rather challenging because the axions only weakly couple to the standard model particles, and the energy carried by each axion is very small.
+Therefore, the axion interactions are weak in terms of energy.

-Fortunately, the axions are highly occupied in the phase space due to their creation mechanism.
-Their interactions can be enhanced by the resonant effect.
-The hydrogen atoms consequently could be a good target because their atomic energy gaps are close to the possible mass windows of the axions.
-Because the amount of energy transferred per event is small, it could be easier to measure the spin instead of the energy transferred.
+Fortunately, DM axions are highly occupied in the phase space.
+Hence, their interactions with fermions can be enhanced by the resonant effect.
+Hydrogen atoms could be a perfect target owing to their atomic energy gaps being close to the possible mass windows of the DM axions.
+Since the amount of energy transferred per event is very small, measuring the spin instead of the transferred energy might be more straightforward.